Vendor Management: Are You Doing It Right?

 Now that you have onboarded your vendors, a very useful management tool to deploy is spend analysis.
 These tools provide insights into spending habits and allocation.
 This analysis allows you to identify trends and target rogue spending.

 While there are many tools and solutions on the market that address the issues discussed above, beware of the “one size fits all” solution.
-These multi-tenant SaaS solutions often do not have the functionality critical to your specific business process.
+These multi-tenant SaaS solutions often don’t have the functionality critical to your specific business process.
 Either that or they may require extensive, costly changes.

 A single-tenant, highly configurable toolkit-based solution may offer you the most flexibility.
-Additionally, in a single-tenant, cloud-hosted model, you not only own all of the data, but you have access to all of your data 24/7, so you have the critical information you need when you need it to make informed business decisions!
+Additionally, in a single-tenant, cloud-hosted model, you not only own the data, but you also have access to it 24/7, so you have the critical information you need when you need it to make informed business decisions!

 Get Started